AlkisK/AlkisK.github.io/_teaching/2020-spring-teaching.md

 location: "Athens, Greece"
 ---

-In this reading group (GIM20), we discuss about Great Ideas in Mathematics (with applications to theoretical computer science).
+In this reading group (GIM20), we discuss about Great Ideas in Mathematics (with applications in theoretical computer science).
 We meet weekly on Wednesdays, between 1-3pm.

 ### Week 1
 ###### 4 Mar 2020